tudorelu/energy_storage_rights/To Do list App/README.md

+## *This is a seperate application that required by our client.
+It is not related to our project.

 # Technical Report
 There are some reasons to use React which is a javascript library to help create interactive UIs.
 The first and foremost, it is easy to separate the whole app into different components.